 He is the President of the North Atlantic Fiddle Convention, Convener of the Aberdeen and North East Branch of the Saltire Society, a member of the editorial board of Folk Music Journal, a member of the executive committees of the Folklore Society and the European Seminar in Ethnomusicology, a board member of Scottish Culture and Traditions Association (Aberdeen), the Traditional Music Forum (Scotland), and H-Net Network on Folklore: Humanities and Social Sciences Online, as well as a member of several other professional societies and special interest groups.

 Page 1 of 3 Results 1 to 10 of 23

 Taking Part in Music: Case Studies in EthnomusicologyAberdeen University Press, Aberdeen.
 351 pagesBooks and Reports: Books

-Folk SongScottish Traditional Literatures.
+Folk SongScottish Traditional Literatures: Edinburgh Companion to Scottish Literatures.
 Gilbert, S., Dunnigan, S. (eds.).
 Edinburgh University PressChapters in Books, Reports and Conference Proceedings: Chapters